Shilpivermak/Coffee-shop-sales/README.md

 # Coffee-shop-sales
-retail analysis of coffee shop sales using MS Excel
+Retail analysis of Coffee shop sales using MS Excel